-Undervoltage lockout is internally set at 2.5 V, but it can be increased using the enable pin.
-The output voltage startup ramp is controlled by the slow-start pin that can also be configured for sequencing and tracking.
-An open-drain power good signal indicates the output is within 94% to 107% of its nominal voltage.
+Under voltage lockout is internally set at 2.5 V, but can be increased using the enable pin.
+The output voltage startup ramp is controlled by the slow start pin that can also be configured for sequencing and tracking.
+An open drain power good signal indicates the output is within 94% to 107% of the nominal voltage.

-A wide switching frequency range allows efficiency and optimization of external component size.
-Frequency foldback and thermal shutdown protects the part during an overload condition.
+A wide switching frequency range allows efficiency and external component size to be optimized.
+Frequency fold back and thermal shutdown protects the part during an overload condition.

-The TPS54240 is available in 10-pin, thermallyenhanced HVSSOP and 10-pin 3-mm x 3-mm PowerPAD package.
+The TPS54260-Q1 is available in 10-pin thermallyenhanced HVSSOP and 10-pin 3-mm \times 3-mm VSON package.